 “Every single social and global issue of our day is a business opportunity in disguise.”
 Peter Drucker writes.
 To find these opportunities is crucial for the development of businesses and requires business intelligence, knowledge creation, operational excellence and talent management.
-However, the organisation’s quest for excellence concerns not only new opportunities, but all parts of the business, which results basically rely on its employees and their talent.
+However, the organisation’s quest for excellence concerns not only new opportunities but all parts of the business, which results basically rely on its employees and their talent.
 Thereby, the training of talent is essential for the organisation’s success.

 The history of Talent Management

-In a brief historical background three development stages of talent management can be outlined for business organisations.
+In a brief historical background, three development stages of talent management can be outlined for business organisations.

 Stage 1: Personnel Department, which role was to hire people and pay their salary.
 It was a business function among others that was most common until the 1980s in other words during the epoch of the Industrial Society’s production-lines and work-sharing principles.

 Stage 2: Strategic Human Resource Management was introduced during the 1980s and extended the role of the Personnel Department dramatically.
-From have being the unit that paid the salary it now became a business partner with the other departments in the organisation.
+From have been the unit that paid the salary it now became a business partner with the other departments in the organisation.
 Its responsibility was to recruit the right people, give them training, give support to the business, design job roles and organization structures and serving as a central point of communication for employee health and happiness etc.

 Stage 3: Talent Management

 Around the millennium shift, at the time when the old Industrial Society was taking its last breaths, the first steps for the third stage was taken.
-The exclusive focus on know-how and skills required reorganisation of Human Resource Management from internal partnership to full integration in the organisation’s daily work.
+The exclusive focus on know-how and skills required a reorganisation of Human Resource Management from internal partnership to full integration in the organisation’s daily work.
 The centre of attention was now set on performance management, succession planning, competency development, leadership development and integration of systems.
 This meant recruiting competence instead of browsing through loads of CVs, training talent, direct it to the right location in the organisation for the best possible performance of the business.
-Technology in the form of “mature” Knowledge Management systems and eLearning was the main driving-force that made this new organisation model possible.
+Technology in the form of “mature” Knowledge Management systems and eLearning was the main driving force that made this new organisation model possible.

 Talent Training and Gamification

-In this environment gamification plays a vital part as the main source to form raw talent to excellence according to the organisation’s requirements.
+In this environment, gamification plays a vital part as the main source to form raw talent to excellence according to the organisation’s requirements.
 There are a lot of different game-plans to train talent.
 The obvious is to adopt a role similar to the one the employee is training for where she has to handle different scenarios.
-Other roles could be to put the feet in the customers shoes and learn from this perspective.
+Other roles could be to put the feet in the customer’s shoes and learn from this perspective.
 As well as social games where the employees adopt different game “personalities” – e.g. Explorers, Achievers, Socializers and Killers.
 The game should be consistent with business initiatives such as Research, Problem Solving, Customer Service and Planned Abandonment.